H.R. 6801: American Citizenship Healthcare Integrity Act of 2025

 1

-Beginning 180 days after enactment, hospitals, critical access hospitals, and rural emergency hospitals would have to ask on each intake form, or an equivalent form, whether the individual is a citizen or national of the United States.
+Beginning 180 days after enactment, hospitals, critical access hospitals, and rural emergency hospitals would have to ask on each intake form, or its equivalent, whether the patient is a citizen or national of the United States.

 2